weng-lab/logojs-package/docs/glyph.md

 ## Custom glyphs

-If you want to add a custom symbol which is not built in to LogosJ, you can make a custom glyph component.
+If you want to add a custom symbol which is not built in to LogoJS, you can make a custom glyph component.
 Glyph components should render an SVG element, such as a `path` or a collection of `path`s contained with a `g`, with a width of 100 and a height of 100.
 When rendered in a logo, your custom glyph will be scaled automatically.

 It is best practice to pass the full collection of properties your glyph receives on to the SVG element it renders.
-For example, here is the source code for LogosJ's built-in **C**, which passes all its properties on to a single child `path`:
+For example, here is the source code for LogoJS's built-in **C**, which passes all its properties on to a single child `path`:

 ```js